It is natural for healthy horses to have some parasites. Craig Reinemeyer DVM Ph.D., a renowned expert on equine parasitology states the problem well.

 We are already seeing pockets of resistance to ivermectin and moxidectin and it is inevitable that this will increase.
 Use of these compounds without fecal testing will ensure a short effective life for them.

 There are no new chemical compounds in the works right now.
-Research and development is costly and takes time.
+Research and development are costly and take time.
 Our emphasis should be on extending the effectiveness of the drugs we have.

 Understanding Parasite Resistance